cargowego

 Location Location

 We are very new at hunting fossils.
-The few we have found is mainly because we were in the right place looking for shark teeth.
+The few we have found are mainly because we were in the right place looking for shark teeth.
 As with any hunt, we listen to others and do our best to gather information.
 Then piece that info together and finally conclude that it's worth the effort to check out the location.
 Creeks and streams in North Central Texas provides many opportunities to look for fossils.

 * the picture is of a sizable chunk of limestone that contains many many pieces of fossilized shells.